orban/blog/articles/2011-08-25-why-batman.md

       <input class="new-item" placeholder="add a todo item" data-bind="todo.body" />
     </form>

-We sacrifice any sort of transpiler layer (no haml or anything), and most logic, so that our views are valid HTML5, rendered by the browser as soon as they have been downloaded.
-They aren't JavaScript strings, they are valid DOM trees which Batman traverses populates with data, no compilation or string manipulation involved.
-The best part is that Batman "binds" a node's value using the runtime system so that when the value changes in JavaScript land, the corresponding node(s) bound to it update automatically.
-The concept of bindings isn't new, as you may have seen it in things like Cocoa, or in [Knockout](http://knockoutjs.com/) or Sproutcore in JavaScript land.
+We sacrifice any sort of transpiler layer (no HAML), and no template layer (no Eco, little logic).
+Our views are valid HTML5, rendered by the browser as soon as they have been downloaded.
+They aren't JavaScript strings, they are valid DOM trees which Batman traverses and populates with data, no compilation or string manipulation involved.
+The best part is that Batman "binds" a node's value using the observation runtime above.
+When the value changes in JavaScript land, the corresponding node attribute(s) bound to it update automatically.
+Vice versa remains true: when a user types into an input or checks a checkbox, the string or boolean is set on the bound object in JavaScript.
+The concept of bindings isn't new, as you may have seen it in things like Cocoa, or in [Knockout](http://knockoutjs.com/) or Sproutcore in JS land.

 We chose to use bindings because we don't want to have to re-render a whole template every time one piece of data changes.
 With mustache or `jQuery.tmpl` and company, thats what I end up doing a lot of the time.
 It seems wasteful to re-render every element in a loop and pay the penalty for appending all those nodes, when only one key on one element changes.
 SproutCore's 'SC.TemplateView' and Yehuda Katz' Handlebars.js do a good job of mitigating this, but we still didn't want to do all the string ops in the browser, and so we opted for the surgical precision of binding all the data in the view to exactly the properties we want.